kunwarktm/Github-Shiny/README.md

 # Github-Shiny
-All about shiny app and R programming
+All about shiny web app and R programming